A Coding Reference

 The replicate( n, expr, simplify )

-method is a base-R method, where you give it a number n
+method is a base-R function, which takes two arguments: a number n

 and an expression expr

-to run that many times.
+to run repeatedly.
 You can set simplify = FALSE

-to get the results as a list, and if you set simplify = TRUE
+to get the output of the function as a list, and if you set simplify = TRUE

-then R will try to simplify your results by, as a default, putting it into an array.
+then R will try to simplify your results into an array.

-For simple tasks where your expression gives you a single number, replicate will give you a list of numbers:
+For simple tasks where your expression gives you a single number, replicate will produce a vector of numbers:

 If you do not simplify, you then will need to massage your results: